loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     all pushes pad to make sure that the next stack location is in an address divisible by 8 (would be 4 on a 32-bit platform).

-    The reason padding is needed is because most, if not all, computer architectures assume that memory is stored in an aligned way.
+    The reason padding is needed is simply because a lot of computer architectures assume that memory is stored in an aligned way.
 If a value consists of 8 bytes, it needs to be stored on an address divisible by 8, if its 4 bytes, the address needs to be divisible by 4, and so on and so forth.
-While x86-64 allows unalligned memory interactions for some instructions, this is often heavily discouraged because it can potentially harm performance, as it potentially requires more clock cycles, and can hurt the memory sections cache friendlines.
+While x86-64 allows unaligned memory interactions for some instructions, this is often heavily discouraged because it can potentially harm performance, as it can require more clock cycles, and cache friendlines of the values being interacted with.
-    #todo[kan skrivas bättre]
   ]

   The memory layout for product- and sum-types is also relatively simple.